The Cannabis Training University is one of the most popular and well-known online sources of cannabis education in the United States.

 Look, this is an online certification program.
 There are a bunch of low quality, “fly by night” operations which give online education a negative reputation, and fairly so.

 CTU is not one of these organizations.
-They are officially certified by the NCIA, recognized by over 15000 businesses and have a solid track record of career placements according to a quick LinkedIn search.
+They are officially certified by the National Cannabis Industry Association, recognized by over 15000 businesses and have a solid track record of career placements according to a quick LinkedIn search.

-Sure, you could go to a four-year university and put yourself $50,000 in debt and get a general degree in “horticulture”, non-specific to marijuana, and struggle to find a job after graduation.
+Sure, you could go to a four-year university and put yourself $50,000+ in debt and get a general degree in “horticulture”, non-specific to marijuana, and struggle to find a job after graduation because you don’t have specific experience in this highly regulated industry.

 The fact of the matter is because of the sheer “newness” of the cannabis industry as a whole, let alone all of the sub-industries, there are zero four-year schools offering specialized degrees with a focus on cannabis.